Apple Watch 7 (AW7) – Speculation

 - Sensor fusion between the accelerometers and oHRM will enable more safety & wellness functions, that includes accidents (an elderly trip or a bike crash), sleep, medical alerts (AFib, SpO2), wider female health features and a ‘help mommy!
 I’m about to be mugged alert’ 80%.
 The commercial importance of some of these feature sets cannot be overstated.

 - AW7’s new sensor would most likely be a (basal) body temperature sensor.
 Whilst that appears to be a #Shrug moment that sensor would further improve sleep stage detection, fertility tracking accuracy and early detection of some illnesses.
-And those three features are BIG, BIG features on smart watches.
+And those three features are BIG, BIG features on smartwatches.
 If you want to bet on an unknown…this would be the one.
+However it has now been leaked to happen on AW8

 - Rumours already suggest an Apple Glucose monitor (blood sugar/diabetes) as patents exist.
 The commercial imperative also exists to release this tech (if it exists) however I strongly suspect that Apple is not even close to having finalised, non-invasive glucose monitoring with FDA approval.
 I even doubt the AW8 will have this.
 5%

 - Sensor vendors already have blood pressure working, and Apple has some hardware patents here.
-I just can’t see Apple introducing a watch with a blow-up balloon on the underside despite, again, there being a commercial imperitive!
+I just can’t see Apple introducing a watch with a blow-up balloon on the underside, again, there is a commercial imperative!
 Blood pressure monitoring needs to be optically based and I doubt the latest gen sensor from 2020 has that ability.
 5%

 - AW7 will still have a magnetic compass

 - AW7’s screen is more of an enigma.
 Something ‘new’ will happen as the current tech seems to have gone as far as it can.
-We could see more battery efficient micro-LED/mini-LED screen or a round format as the next evolution….both together could be risky.
+We could see a more battery efficient micro-LED/mini-LED screen or a round format as the next evolution….both together could be risky.
 50% chance we will see one of them.
+Highly likely there will be other screen tweaks including new lamination and smaller unusable edge area

 - AW7 may well not need increased capacity above 32Gb.
 Realistically, disk space is mostly used for music and cached maps/video.
 Disk space is cheap, the issue is that the physical unit would be very slightly larger (and hence the space for the battery very slightly less)